PAF Base Faisal

 It is the site of PAF's Southern Air Command HQ and PAF Air War College.

 History

-During the British Raj, PAF Base Faisal was established in 1933 and was known as RAF Drigh Road.
-It was the first air force station in the Indian subcontinent and was the birthplace of the colonial-era Royal Indian Air Force, the PAF's parent force.
-The Royal Air Force mutiny of 1946 was a mutiny on dozens of Royal Air Force stations in the Indian Subcontinent in January 1946.
-The mutiny began at RAF Drigh Road, now known as PAF Base Faisal, and later spread to involve nearly 50,000 men over 60 RAF stations in British India and RAF bases as far as Singapore.
+Royal Air Force activities began at what was then known as Drigh Road in 1933, during the British Raj.
+It was the first air force station in British India and was the birthplace of the colonial-era Royal Indian Air Force, the PAF's parent force.
+The Royal Air Force strikes of 1946 was a mutiny on dozens of Royal Air Force stations in British India in January 1946.
+The mutiny began at RAF Drigh Road, and later spread to involve nearly 50,000 men over 60 RAF stations in British India and RAF bases as far as Singapore.

+The following Royal Air Force squadrons were here at some point: